rocoloco321/NitroKart-Loader-Public/README.md

 * Sectioned tracks (Like Mount Wario)
 * 200cc

 # What has been released so far

 * Custom Track information file (course_info.nkldr)

+### Note
+NitroKart Loader restricts online play to friend lobbies, this is to prevent interference with the vanilla game